What is Threads?

 How can people from different cultures, geographies, and religions learn to live with each other so that all can flourish?
 Let’s begin by asking questions and listening with a desire to learn.
 Hear the responses and experiences of over 30 exciting speakers at our two-day, free, online conference.
 Let’s create shared experiences that open the door to seeing, knowing and being an empathetic global community!

 There are morning and afternoon sessions available on both January 19 and 20.
 Each of our sessions offers a diversity of speakers.
 Join us for one, two, three, or all four sessions for FREE from the comfort of your home or office!

 Registering for Threads is free and easy.
-With a donation of $50 or more, you will also receive access to our database of resources for a full year.
+With a $50 subscription, you will also receive access to our database of resources for a full year.

-Threads hosts over 30 speakers and performers from across Canada and the world, featuring keynote speaker Chief Cadmus Delorme and special guests Ginella Massa, Kim Thùy, Omayra Issa, and the Right Honourable Michaëlle Jean.
+Threads hosts over 30 speakers and performers from across Canada and the world, featuring keynote speaker Chief Cadmus Delorme and special guests Ginella Massa, Kim Thùy, Omayra Issa, the Right Honourable Michaëlle Jean, and Simon Anholt.
 Listen to our diverse speakers from all walks of life share their stories, giving you a perspective that you perhaps never thought of before.
 There is more than one truth.
 Same story, diverse understandings, joined by a single thread.